r0b0/debian-installer/README.md

 You can use the installer for server installation.

-As a start, edit the configuration file installer.ini (see above), set option BACK_END_IP_ADDRESS to 0.0.0.0 and reboot the installer.
+As a start, edit the configuration file installer.ini (see above), set the option BACK_END_IP_ADDRESS to 0.0.0.0 and reboot the installer.
-**There is no encryption or authentication in the communication so only do this on a trusted network.**
+**There is no encryption or authentication in the communication, so only do this on a trusted network.**

 You have several options to access the installer.
-Assuming the IP address of the installed machine is 192.168.1.29 and you can reach it from your PC:
+Assuming the IP address of the installed machine is 192.168.1.29, and you can reach it from your PC:

 * Use the web interface in a browser on a PC - open `http://192.168.1.29:5000/`
 * Use the text mode interface - start `opinionated-installer tui -baseUrl http://192.168.1.29:5000`
-* Use curl - again, see the [installer.ini](installer-files/boot/efi/installer.ini) file for list of all options for the form data in -F parameters:
+* Use curl - again, see the [installer.ini](installer-files/boot/efi/installer.ini) file for a list of all options for the form data in -F parameters:

       curl -v -F "DISK=/dev/vda" -F "USER_PASSWORD=hunter2" \
         -F "ROOT_PASSWORD=changeme" -F "LUKS_PASSWORD=luke" \